zkmr08/Objects-management-system/README.md

-# saal
-An Objects management system iOS app written in Swift using Realm

 # Object Management

 The goal is to create a system for managing objects.
 For example, an object can be a desk, computer, keyboard, server or human being.